codecheckers/codecheckers.github.io/nl-workshop3.md

 permalink: /nl-workshop3/
 ---

-## CALL FOR PAPERS/PRE-PRINTS/CODE: Are you from the social/behavioural sciences and interested in reproducible code and Open Science?
-We have the perfect opportunity for you!
+## CALL FOR PAPERS/PRE-PRINTS/CODE: YOU can help increase reproducibility in the social sciences!

+**Are you from the social/behavioural sciences and interested in reproducible code and open science?
+We have the perfect opportunity for you!**

 As part of our NWO project [CHECK-NL](https://codecheck.org.uk/nl), **we are looking for researchers from the social and behavioural sciences at a Dutch knowledge institution or university who would like their papers or projects to be “codechecked” during a live, one-day code-checking workshop on 28 November 2024.** A [codecheck](https://codecheck.org.uk/process/) is a light-touch independent peer review to check that your code and data can generate the computational results in your paper or project.